hacktoon/mel/docs/syntax-rules.md

 ```

-## Constants
+## Concepts

-Constants are like `NAME`s except they start with a capital letter.
+Concepts are like `NAME`s except they start with a capital letter.
-They represent names reserved for an application's context.
+They represent names reserved (or concepts) for an application's context.

 ```
-True      -- the boolean `true` value
+Web       -- a concept for using the Web
 Page      -- the page collection in a site
 File      -- a file reference
 ```